BukiOffor/myToken/README.md

 ## MTK-TOKEN

-This project uses nextjs, ethers and wagmi to create a decentralized application that transfers tokens from a senders wallet to a receipients wallet.
-To interact with this dapp, you will need a to import a private keys that has access to the testnet tokens used in the dapp.
+This project uses nextjs, ethers and wagmi to create a decentralized application that transfers tokens from a senders wallet to a receipients wallet and authorises user to spend tokens.

 Each folder contains a readme file that talks specifically on what the folder represents. i hope you enjoy this.